Index

 Plant-Biochemistry and Biotechnology – Group Uwe Sonnewald

-The research group concentrates on application-oriented basic science in the field of plant growth and development as well as aspects of synthetic biology.
-Plant growth is depended on internal and external factors and it has been proposed that climate change represents the major challenge for food production in the near future.
-Therefore, we analyze the molecular basis of plant adaptations to periods of heat and drought to make them resilient to climate change.
-To increase productivity of crop plants such as potato and cassava we use biotechnology to improve assimilate production, allocation and utilization.
-In synthetic biology we apply targeted protein-protein interactions to reprogram plant metabolism to be better adapted to future climate conditions.
-One focus of this work is the use of sequence specific, intermolecular isopeptide bridges, which allows the design of artificial protein complexes in in vitro and in plant cells ( doi: 10.1186/s13007-020-00663-9 ; doi: 10.1371/journal.pone.0179740 ).
+The working group is concerned with application-oriented basic research in the areas of plant growth and development as well as aspects of synthetic biology.
+Plant growth is regulated by internal and external factors, and anticipated climate changes pose a major challenge for agriculture.
+In this context, we investigate the molecular basis of plant adaptation to periods of heat and drought in order to make them fit for climate change.
+In order to increase the productivity of crops such as potatoes or cassava, we are pursuing a biotechnological approach to improve assimilate production, distribution and utilization.
+In the field of synthetic biology, we are trying to reprogram plant metabolism through targeted protein-protein interactions so that it is better adapted to future climate conditions.
+At the heart of this work are intermolecular, break-resistant and specific protein linkages ( doi: 10.1186/s13007-020-00663-9 ; doi: 10.1371/journal.pone.0179740 ).

 Adaptation to climate change: